andreibosco/cv/README.md

 Guérard-Poirier, N., Beniey, M., Méloche-Dumas, L., **Torres, A.**, Dhane, M., Misheva, B., Dubrowski, A., Mercier, F., Patocskai, E. (2020).
 A Gamified Network for Surgical Education during COVID-19: A Randomized Controlled Trial. _Canadian Conference for the Advancement of Surgical Education (C-CASE) 2020_, October 29th-30th.

 **Torres, A.**, Kapralos,  B., Uribe-Quevedo, A., Zea  E., Dubrowski, A. (2019).
 A gamified educational network for collaborative learning.
 In: _Proceedings of the 2019 SIM-one SIM Expo_, Montreal, Canada, October 21st-22nd.

-### Editorials
-Dubrowski, A., Kapralos, B., Peisachovich, E., Da Silva, C. and **Andrei Torres**.
-(2021) [A Model for an Online Learning Management System for Simulation-Based Acquisition of Psychomotor Skills in Health Professions Education](https://doi.org/10.7759/cureus.14055).
-Cureus, March 23, 2021.
-DOI: 10.7759/cureus.14055.
 <br>
 <br>
 ## ⚛ Research Projects